tinayang3024/ECE1778H1-Group-Project/README.md

 The app UI is organized into six main screens, each with distinct features:

 * **Login Screen**
-  * OAuth-based login through supported third-party providers (e.g., Google)
+  * OAuth-based login through supported Google Authentication
   * Redirects to Dashboard after successful login

 * **Dashboard Screen**
   * Displays a featured recipe list fetched from TheMealDB public API
   * Each recipe card shows image preview, title, and brief description
   * Each recipe card is clickable to view the full recipe details
-  * Filter options and search bar to search for recipes
+  * Sort, filter, and search recipes (Note: TheMealDB’s free API does not support combining sort, filter, and search in a single request, so user can only do it one time at a time)
-  * Bottom tab navigation to New Recipe and Personal Profile
+  * Bottom tab navigation to **New Recipe** and **Personal Profile**

 * **New Recipe Screen**
   * Input fields for entering recipe details with validation: